Thyroid Medication Dosage & Conversion Chart (All Medications)

 120 mg (2 grains)120 mg (2 grains)175mcg50mcg

-Even though this chart is still better than the original, and based off of newer studies, I find that it’s may still leave a large number of patients underdosed.
+Even though this chart is still better than the original, and based on newer studies, I find that it’s may still leave a large number of patients underdosed.

 Because of that, I’ve created my own conversion chart which is less conservative and based on my own experience.